JackBawer/hanoi/README.md

 ## Notes

 * Object files (`*.o`) and the executable are ignored in Git via `.gitignore`.
-* Designed for educational purposes; works on Linux/macOS or any POSIX environment.
+* Designed for educational purposes; works on Linux/macOS, Windows, or any POSIX-like environment.